 Negrin Settlers in United States in the 20th Century

-- Elia M. Negrin, aged 37, who emigrated to the United States from Gionena, in 1905
+- Elia M. Negrin, aged 37, who immigrated to the United States from Gionena, in 1905

-- Theophile Negrin, aged 35, who emigrated to the United States from Paris, in 1906
+- Theophile Negrin, aged 35, who immigrated to the United States from Paris, in 1906

-- Angelo Negrin, aged 37, who emigrated to the United States from Arcade, Italy, in 1909
+- Angelo Negrin, aged 37, who immigrated to the United States from Arcade, Italy, in 1909

 - Gioachino Negrin, aged 16, who landed in America from ArcadeGrande, Italy, in 1910